ozgurural/ozgurural.github.io/_pages/about.md

   - /about.html
 ---

 I am an experienced software engineer and applied scientist with over a decade of expertise in leading technology initiatives.
-My work spans the design, development, and deployment of complex software systems across various domains.
+My work spans designing, developing, and deploying complex software systems across various domains.
 My current research focuses on exploring the **resiliency, robustness, security, and privacy of intelligent systems**, ranging from high-performance to decentralized artificial intelligence.
 I am passionate about advancing the field through innovative solutions to complex challenges.

 ## News